defencedigital/moduk-service-manual/app/views/accessibility/publishing-documents/README.md

+## Publish accessible documents

+Any documents you include in your service, such as PDFs, must be accessible.
+Check the guidance on [publishing accessible documents](https://www.gov.uk/guidance/publishing-accessible-documents).

+If you need help to make documents accessible, use a MODNET device to contact the [Directorate of Defence Communications](https://modgovuk.sharepoint.com/sites/IntranetHeadOffice/SitePages/Defence-Communications.aspx).

 ## Accessibility statements

 An accessibility statement tells people who use a service how accessible it is and how to get help with accessibility issues.